 DOMESTIC ANIMAL.
-Any Animal whose psychology has been determined or manipulated through selective breeding and which does not occur naturally in the wild and includes[, but is not limited to,] ferrets, gerbils, guinea pigs, hamsters, horses, mice, rabbits, donkeys, rats and kangaroo rats.
+Any Animal whose psychology has been determined or manipulated through selective breeding and which does not occur naturally in the wild and includes ferrets, gerbils, guinea pigs, hamsters, horses, mice, rabbits, donkeys, rats and kangaroo rats.
 All Companion Animals are Domestic Animals but all Domestic Animals are not Companion Animals.